The retail sector has an average gender pay gap of 9.9%, one of the lowest in industry,...read more

 Surveys for International Women’s Day show women doing much more during lockdown, concerns that the gender pension gap could grow and a disconnect between the numbers worried about the gender pay gap and those thinking it should be a priority after Covid.

-People in the UK are among those least likely to prioritise tackling the gender pay gap as society rebuilds after the Covid-19 pandemic, according to a new global study to mark International Women’s Day.
+People in the UK are among those least likely to address the gender pay gap as society rebuilds after the Covid-19 pandemic, according to a new global study to mark International Women’s Day.

 The 28-country study for the Global Institute for Women’s Leadership at King’s College London found 28% of the British public say closing the gender pay gap is important and should be one of our top priorities right now – much lower than similar western European nations, such as France (51%), Spain (46%) and Italy (44%), and lower than the majority of the other countries included in the study, which are all more likely to see this issue as a greater priority at the moment.